Salama Is Okay

 Salama Is Okay or Salama Is Safe (and sometimes Everything Is Fine) (سلامة في خير, translit.
 Salama fi Khayr) is a film created in 1937.
-The film is a comedy by the inexhaustible Egyptian director Naizi Mostafa (74 films to his name), written by, and starring, the famous actor, Naguib el-Rihani.
+The film is a comedy by the Egyptian director Niazi Mostafa (74 films to his name), written by, and starring, the famous actor, Naguib el-Rihani.
 Salama is Okay is a member in the Top 100 Egyptian films list.

 Synopsis

 Salama, head porter at a large fabric store, and the most honest man in Cairo, is accused of having stolen money after a series of unfortunate incidents.
 Luckily, “Salam’s okay”.